ComLaKe/core/doc/api.md

 * X-Comlake-Source: Original source of the data
 * X-Comlake-Topics: Comma-separated list of classifiers

-All other headers prefixed by `X-Comlake-` shall also be parsed as dynamic metadata.
+All other headers prefixed by `X-Comlake-` shall also be parsed as-is as dynamic metadata.

 #### Example